 Help School Districts Affected by Power Plant Closures and Revalued Tax Bases

-As a constituent who cares deeply about public education, I am extremely concerned about the financial stability of school districts affected by power plant closures and school districts that face tax penalties when the tax base is revalued, due to a court decision.
+As a constituent who cares deeply about public education in our state, I am extremely concerned about the financial stability of school districts affected by power plant closures and school districts that face tax penalties when the tax base is revalued due to a court decision.

 A growing number of school districts around the state have been or will be affected by power plant closures.
-These districts will need to be made whole by the state to ensure that they will have the resources required to educate their students.
+Districts affected by power plant closures, such as Indian Point, will need to be made whole by the state to ensure that they will have the resources required to educate their students.

 Other districts will require assistance in mitigating the financial impact stemming from reductions in the full valuation of their tax base.
 For instance, in North Rockland, the district faced fiscal peril when an energy producer sued and was ultimately removed from the tax rolls.
 This created a negative tax consequence for the school district and they were required to refund hundreds of millions of dollars in tax payments they had received.
 This district is still paying $11 million per year to comply with the court's judgement.